isabella232/Specs-18/RemotePromotions/index.md

 If you were to view the deployment process for the project in the Remote Space, would it show the process as it was at `1.0.1` or `2.0`?

 We are proposing to implement viewing (read-only) the deployment process as it was at the time of the release.
 This will be useful even in non-remote-promotion scenarios, but will be critical for remote promotions.

+### Viewing variables for a release

+As per [Viewing the Deployment for a Release](#view-release-deployment-process), we will allow viewing the variable values that were snapshotted with the release.
+And similarly, this will benefit everyone, not just those using Remote Promotions.

+### Project variables are read-only on the remote space

+Project variables will be snapshotted with the release (just as today), and will not be editable on the remote space.

+To enable contributing environment-specific variables on the remote side, we will implement environment variable templates (see below).

+### Environment Variable Templates

+### No channels on the remote space

+The role of channels is all pre release creation.
+We are proposing that project channels not exist on the remote side.
+The variable-scoping will have already been performed in the source space, and any deployment steps not scoped to the release's channel will have been removed.

+The lifecycle on the remote side will be chosen at the time the release bundle is imported, removing the need for the channel to participate in that process.